• Home

 sankey visual in power bi

-• Click on “+” to add another page in the Power BI report.
+• Click on “+” to add another page to the Power BI report.

 sankey graph in power bi